-This critically acclaimed musical adaptation of Charles Dickens' A CHRISTMAS CAROL combines original music and traditional 19th century music.
-This musical adaptation that includes every charming - and frightening - feature of Dickens' "little ghost story”, with rich music that deepens the characters and story line and keeps the audience on its toes and always wanting more, but it also adds depth to partly-told stories: Scrooge's change from warm to cold-hearted is underscored by his singing a silly romantic song to his love, Belle, at the Fezziwig Party, and later pulling away from her as she sings "Belle's Song" - a lament for the man she's lost to greed.... all this as old Ebeneezer stands with the Ghost of Christmas Past watching.
-Other highlights include the Scavenger Song, "Old Scratch" and and and...
+This critically acclaimed musical adaptation of Charles Dickens' A CHRISTMAS CAROL has every charming - and frightening - feature of Dickens' "little ghost story”, and rich music that deepens the characters and story line and keeps the audience on its toes.
+The music combines original pieces and some traditional 19th c. music.
+Why is it so well received?
+This adaptation adds depth to partly-told stories in the original: Scrooge's normal change from warm to cold-hearted is underscored here by his singing a silly romantic song to his love, Belle, at the Fezziwig Party, and later pulling away from her as she sings "Belle's Song", a lament for the man she's lost to greed.
+And all this is played out as old Ebeneezer stands over the party with the Ghost of Christmas Past.
+Similar work include the Scavenger Song, "Old Scratch", which underscores how London - from drunks to Bobbies - saw Scrooge.
+These and many more keep the audience wanting more.

-Just like Louisa May Alcott's novel , the opening Scene begins as budding writer Josephine March has her sisters act out one of the many of her dramatic tales.
-But, in this musical adaptation, Jo's story turns into song and soon the characters in her vivid imagination tumble on to the stage in a grand grand opening number: Fairies in the woods turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen, and...
-MORE INFORMATION / RIGHTS AVAILABLE THIS JUNE
+The Musical opens with the bang.
+Taken directly from May Alcott's novel, as Jo March has her sisters act out one of her dramatic tales.
+In the grand Opening Scene of our musical adaptation, Josephine March’s story turns into song and all the characters of her vivid imagination tumble on to the stage: a captive princess watches the fateful sword fight between a good prince and an evil Lord, Magical fairies turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen, and much more!
+MORE INFORMATION / RIGHTS AVAILABLE JUNE 2021.

 ROMANCE from Broadway to Lincoln Center

-AUGUST 1966 — Two music experts, their agent, and a group of unforgettable Broadway and Opera songs are about to create a night of pure entertainment.
+AUGUST 1966 — Two music experts, their agent, and a group of unforgettable Broadway and Opera songs create a night of pure entertainment.
 Opera Expert Nelson Eddington and Broadway Music Expert Jeanette McAvoy share marriage and a love of music... but not much else at the moment.
-The couple has been hired to present an evening of romantic songs - from Broadway to Opera - as a tribute to the soon-to-be-open Metropolitan Opera House...
-MORE INFORMATION / RIGHTS AVAILABLE LATE 2020
+The couple has been hired to present an evening of romantic songs - from Broadway to Opera - as a tribute to the soon-to-be-open Metropolitan Opera House, but the details get lost in translation as their harried agent works to keep the peace!
+MORE INFORMATION / RIGHTS AVAILABLE SPRING 2021.

 NORTON tells the true story of Union Solder Oliver Wilcox Norton and the men and women on both sides of America's most costly conflict who with music that beautifully underscores the words.
 The libretto, written by prize-winning playwright and award-winning historian Meredith Bean McMath, is based on extant Confederate and Union Civil War letters and documents surrounding Norton’s own detailed letters home.
 Camp life and the march, Sharpshooters and skirmishes, the moments just before a battle and the battle itself - all to provide an overview of the true reasons and nature of the Civil War.
-Most rare: the fact that Norton was the first Bugler to play taps and was, to date, the only known soldier to have written a detailed description of his discussion with a slave woman in which he asked what life was like for her...
-RIGHTS NOT YET AVAILABLE
+Most rare: the fact that Norton was the first Bugler to play Taps and was, to date, the only known soldier to have written a detailed description of his discussion with a slave woman in which he asked what life was like for her in Loudoun County, Virginia.
+The opera received critical acclaim.

 FOR THE ABOLITIONIST CAUSE: The Caldwells of New England